-This Placemaking site promotes awareness of placemaking by diverse groups in Greater Victoria, partners with organizations to conduct urban exploration events, organizes educational and engagement activities, and provides at-cost consulting services.
+Rethink Urban promotes the awareness of placemaking by diverse groups around the world, partners with organizations to conduct urban exploration events, organizes educational and engagement activities, and provides at-cost consulting services.

 What is placemaking?